System Software

 This course is a KV (combined course consisting of lectures and project work) in which you will learn the concepts and the implementation of various system software components such as garbage collectors, linkers, loaders, debuggers and text editors.
 In addition to the principal algorithms the course will also discuss case studies of such programs.
 The course is given in English.
 It is part of the Major Subjects Software Engineering and Computational Engineering in the Computer Science Master programme.

-The course is taught on campus and is not streamed.
-If you missed a lecture you can watch the video recordings from a previous semester.
-However, it is strongly recommended, that you attend the lectures, because it is more lively and also gives you the opportunity to ask questions.
+The course is taught on campus.
+If you missed a lecture, you can watch the video recordings from a previous semester, but the content is gradually updated.
+Moodle may have recordings of this year's lectures, too, but it's not guaranteed.
+Therefore, we strongly recommend that you attend the lectures and use the interactive environment to ask questions.

 Lecture Dates